bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

-For those wishing to reduce their Google footprint, this post will discuss the [Brave browser](https://brave.com) and [DuckDuckGo search](https://duckduckgo.com) as viable alternatives to Google Chrome and Google Search.
-Not only will switching to these products will reduce your Google footprint whilst also greatly increasing your privacy.
+For those wishing to reduce their Google footprint, this post will discuss the [Brave browser](https://brave.com) and [DuckDuckGo search](https://duckduckgo.com) products as viable alternatives to Google Chrome and Google Search.
+Switching to these products will reduce your Google footprint whilst also greatly increasing your privacy and security.

 Automatic Sign-in issue with Chrome
 -----------------------------------